stevesimmons/PyData-PandasFromTheInside/README.md

 * Download a copy of this module `pfi.py`.

-* Download the sample data file http://afltables.com/afl/stats/biglists/bg3.txt.
+* Download the sample data file http://afltables.com/afl/stats/biglists/bg3.txt.A copy is also included in this repo.

 The PDF slides will be posted here after the conference.